redox-os/book/src/ch04-03-disadvantages.md

 Performance
 -----------

 Any modern operating system needs basic security mechanisms such as virtualization and segmentation of memory.
 Furthermore any process (including the kernel) has its own stack and variables stored in registers.
-On [context switch], that is each time a syscall is invoked or any other inter-process communication (IPC) is done, some tasks have to be done, including:
+On [context switch](https://en.wikipedia.org/wiki/Context_switch), that is each time a syscall is invoked or any other inter-process communication (IPC) is done, some tasks have to be done, including:

 * Saving caller registers, especially the program counter (caller: process invoking syscall or IPC)
-* Reprogramming the [MMU]'s page table (aka [TLB])
+* Reprogramming the [MMU](https://en.wikipedia.org/wiki/Memory_management_unit)'s page table (aka [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer))
 * Putting CPU in another mode (kernel mode, user mode)
 * Restoring callee registers (callee: process invoked by syscall or IPC)